fergy-nz/faderport-to-game8/README.md

 The Pan knob is configured to act as a fine tune for the active axis.

 # Requirements
-* A Presonus [FaderPort], connected to your Windows computer.
+* A Presonus [FaderPort] connected to your Windows computer.
 * An installed [Python 3.6] interpreter.
 * [vJoy] installed with the first [vJoy] device configured as an 8 axes, 16 button device.